dgroomes/react-playground/webpack/README.md

 * [ ] Use React ["suspense"](https://reactjs.org/docs/react-api.html#reactsuspense) for the mocked data loading.
   Note, React doesn't actually support suspense for data fetchin yet.
 The docs read:
   > In the future we plan to let Suspense handle more scenarios such as data fetching.
+* [x] DONE Upgrade to latest webpack and other deps

 ## Reference